Ramya2946/LAN_BasedInsiderAttack/LANBasedInsiderAttack.md

 #  Invoke ‘sslstrip tool’ for stealing passwordsfrom any machine that is connected toa LAN by stripping the HTTPSconnection.

- - Open ettercap tool , scan the host
+ - 1)Open ettercap tool and scan the host
- - select the vicitms ip and add to target 1
+ - 2)select the vicitms ip and add to target 1
- - Start MITM Attacks of ARP Poisoning
+ - 3)Start MITM Attacks of ARP Poisoning
- - And select the SSLStrip plugin
+ - 4)And select the SSLStrip plugin
-### Here we can see the above output

 ![image](https://user-images.githubusercontent.com/68326118/227952722-2608aaac-f09f-428e-bafc-312c185c2427.png)